axieriee/evergarden/starlight/2025/September-starlight.md

 ## Words & Quotes
 > "The garden will keep growing even if its only a little bit of water"
+> "That was the day I knew I wasn't just play trading - I became a trader"

 ---